ARTIST STATEMENT:

 Ryan has exhibited nationally at institutions such as The Delaware Contemporary (DE), MINT Gallery and Swan Coach House (GA), Columbus College of Art and Design (OH), Jacksonville University (FL), and the University of Georgia (GA).
 Internationally, her work has been shown at Aalto University (Finland), Waterford Institute of Technology (Ireland), and NES Artist Residency (Iceland).

-Her practice is rooted in observation, material investigation, and travel—each informing the forms, textures, and surfaces of her evolving body of ceramic work.
+Her practice is rooted in observation, material investigation, and travel, each informing the forms, textures, surfaces, and color relationships within her evolving body of work.

 Artist.
 Educator.
 Creative.